AenonDynamics/taskrunner-sh/README.md

 ### Authentication ###

-The APIKEY (token/bearer authentication) is send via the http header field `X-APIKEY` as plaintext - **TLS/SSL transport encryption is strongly recommended**.
+The APIKEY (token/bearer authentication) is send via the http header field `X-APIKEY` as plaintext.

+**TLS/SSL transport encryption is strongly recommended**

 ## Contribution ##